ericmj/workshop/lab3/README.md

 room with some stubbed out functions.
 Copy the file to `lib/` in your project and implement the functions.

-Start an interactive shell with the modules in your project available with `$ iex -S mix`, your code can be tested from the shell.

   1. Implement the `leave/2` function.
 Raise an error if the user leaving was not previously a member of the function.